Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Method

-Unlike typical regression tasks targeting conditional mean models, (\ref{equ:ls:w}) may not be computationally feasible or, at least, sophisticated to solve in practice when the weight $w_{r}(\cdot)$ is taken as a generic ML model.
-This is due to the presence of the DML operators $\widehat{\mathfrak{M}}_{\Lsc\Csc}$ and $\widehat{\mathfrak{M}}_{\Lsc\Msc_r}$ as well as the addition of multiple $\widetilde{\varphi}_{1,r}(\bdelta_r)$'s supported on different sets of variables in (\ref{equ:ls:w}).
-To address this concern, we recommend in Examples \ref{example:const}--\ref{example:krr} specific choices for $w_{r}(\cdot)$, covering both parametric and nonparametric models.
+We recommend in Examples \ref{example:const}--\ref{example:krr} specific choices for $w_{r}(\cdot)$, covering both parametric and nonparametric models.
 Notably, all of them can be directly computed via finite-dimensional quadratic programming.
-Example \ref{example:const} simply uses constant calibration coefficients to re-allocate the data sources $\Lsc\Msc_r$'s, which has a similar spirit as some recent advances in PPI and SSL \citeg{angelopoulos2023ppi++,miao2023assumption}.
-Compared to this, Examples \ref{example:line} and \ref{example:krr} enable more powerful calibration as demonstrated in Section \ref{sec:simu}.
-Example \ref{example:line} specifies $w_{r}(\Z_r)$ as a linear function and Example \ref{example:krr} realizes computationally tractable nonparametric calibration via kernel ridge regression (KRR).
+Example \ref{example:const} simply uses constant coefficients to re-allocate the data sources $\Lsc\Msc_r$'s, which has a similar spirit as some recent advances \citeg{angelopoulos2023ppi++,miao2023assumption}.
+Compared to this, Examples \ref{example:line} and \ref{example:krr} enable more powerful adjustment as demonstrated in Section \ref{sec:simu}.
+Example \ref{example:line} specifies $w_{r}(\W_r)$ as a linear function and Example \ref{example:krr} makes nonparametric optimization computationally tractable via kernel ridge regression (KRR).